The International Investigations Review: South Korea

 ii International cooperation

 The South Korean government cooperates with other countries' law enforcement or prosecutorial functions.
 Although practical difficulties exist because of the language barrier and the workload created by translation within the authorities, international cooperation is becoming more common.
 Traditionally, these cooperative efforts have been treaty-based.
 However, more authorities are focusing on direct inter-authority cooperation (e.g., cooperation between prosecutorial functions, police departments, tax authorities and financial intelligence units in each country).
-As of December 2017, South Korea has extradition treaties with 78 countries and mutual legal assistance treaties (MLATs) with 74 countries.33 In practice though, extradition is permitted in only a small number of major cases.
-Between 2008 and 2017, South Korea requested the extradition of 27 persons and received extradition requests for seven persons on average each year.
-For the same period, South Korea requested MLATs for 141 cases and received MLATs for 95 cases annually.34 The average number of suspects repatriated into South Korea between 2014 and 2018 was 253 annually.35
+As of December 2018, South Korea has extradition treaties with 79 countries and mutual legal assistance treaties (MLATs) with 75 countries.35 In practice though, extradition is permitted in only a small number of major cases.
+Between 2009 and 2018, South Korea requested the extradition of 30 persons and received extradition requests for seven persons on average each year.
+For the same period, South Korea requested MLATs for 166 cases and received MLATs for 108 cases annually.36 The average number of suspects repatriated into South Korea between 2014 and 2018 was 253 annually.37

 iii Local law considerations

 Because South Korea has strict data privacy laws, companies usually have to receive a very detailed consent letter before gathering information from an employee's digital devices.
-Although informal dialogue or negotiations with the investigating authority is usually permitted, formal plea bargaining or settlement with authorities is not recognised under the law, which makes it difficult for a corporation to resolve a case at an early stage.36 Although a suspect or defendant in a criminal investigation can receive assistance from counsel during a government interrogation, the practice with respect to the scope of permitted attorney assistance differs between agencies or individual investigators.
-Unless the manner in which the investigation is conducted is deemed unfair, it is usually not permitted, without the approval of the investigator, for an attorney to interrupt a conversation between the investigator and the suspect, or for an attorney to directly answer the investigator instead of the suspect.37 In principle, brief note-taking by a suspect, defendant or their counsel during investigations is permitted.38 Investigators often keep asking questions even after the defendant opts to remain silent.
-When authorities interview a person as a witness (i.e., a person who is not a suspect or a defendant), the witness can have his or her counsel present during the interview.39 When an investigation is conducted by agencies other than the Prosecutors' Office or the police and the investigation is not aimed at imposing criminal sanctions, the assistance of counsel during government interrogation is sometimes denied.
+Although informal dialogue or negotiations with the investigating authority is usually permitted, formal plea bargaining or settlement with authorities is not recognised under the law, which makes it difficult for a corporation to resolve a case at an early stage.38 Although a suspect or defendant in a criminal investigation can receive assistance from counsel during a government interrogation, the practice with respect to the scope of permitted attorney assistance differs between agencies or individual investigators.
+It is usually not permitted (without the approval of the investigator) for an attorney to answer the investigator directly instead of the suspect.39 In principle, brief note-taking by a suspect, defendant or counsel during investigations is permitted.40 Investigators often keep asking questions even after the defendant opts to remain silent.
+When authorities interview a person as a witness (i.e., a person who is not a suspect or a defendant), the witness can have his or her counsel present during the interview.41 When an investigation is conducted by agencies other than the Prosecutors' Office or the police and the investigation is not aimed at imposing criminal sanctions, the assistance of counsel during government interrogation is sometimes denied.

 Year in review